 What does reverse line movement mean and is it a profitable strategy to wager on games?
 This is a popular question that we get from inexperienced bettors and this article will try to break down the basics of what it is and if it’s a tool that can help you add profits to your bankroll.

-It’s something that is brought up a lot around the industry.
-For those of you who are confused on it’s meaning, here’s an in-depth explanation.
+Reverse line movement (RLM) is something that is brought up a lot around the gambling industry.
+For those of you who are confused on what a RLM is, here’s an in-depth explanation.

-In order to spot a reverse line movement, you have to have an understanding of how a ling should move based on action.
-It’s well know that sportsbooks want to have as close even money being wagered on both sides of any action.
+In order to spot a reverse line movement, you have to have an understanding of how a line should move based on action.
+It’s well known that Vegas and the online sportsbooks want to have as close to even money being wagered on both sides of any action as possible.

 They do their best to set an opening line that they feel will attract bettors to both sides.
 If they are getting uneven action on a game, they will move the line to try an get more bets (money) on the other side.

 Let’s say a team opens as a 6-point favorite.
 If 60% of the bets are coming in on that team to cover, the books are vulnerable.
 The juice wouldn’t cover the loss if the favorite covered.
 That’s why they are quick to move the line.
 In this case, you would expect the line to go up to -6.5 or -7.

 Why do they do this?
 Because they have a built-in profit margin called the vig.
 If both sides of a spread or total is -110, that 10 cents of juice charged to the loser is how the book makes money.
 If they have even action on both sides of a game, there is no liability.
 That is to say that the books are taking no risks and have no chance of losing.

 If the books are unbalanced, then there is a risk of taking a loss.
 Since Vegas casinos are now run by corporations, and corporations generally frown on losing money, the days of sportsbook managers taking a stance on games are long gone.